ephratazerihun1/alx-zero_day/README.md

 My first readme
-but updated for another project
+but updated for another projects again